sergiogama/RAG-for-HR-using-watsonx-langchain-and-pinecone/README.md

 ```

 ### 2. Create a `.env` File
-There is a sample file provided named `sample.env`.
-Copy it and adjust it with your credentials:
+Copy the sample environment file and adjust it with your credentials:
 ```bash
 cp sample.env .env
 ```

-Edit the `.env` file with your Pinecone and WatsonX API keys:
+Edit the `.env` file:
 ```
 PINECONE_API_KEY=your_pinecone_api_key
 PINECONE_ENV=us-east1-gcp